 Varying shades of the same blue make this watery monochrome background a great option for those looking to add movement or fluidity to their message in an elegant way.

 Architectural backgrounds in presentations are great for modern content.
-Their edginess or open airiness is visually attractive, and they often consist of a flat pattern which can support many different content layouts.
+Their edginess or open-airiness is visually attractive, and they often consist of a flat pattern that can support many different content layouts.

 10. Cityscape presentation image

-This cityscape gives you the feeling of looking up.
-Try this background if the message you’re trying to communicate is forward-looking, or about the promise of a brighter future.
+Cityscape images make good presentation backgrounds because they give you the feeling of looking up.
+Try this background if the message you’re trying to communicate is forward-looking or about the promise of a brighter future.